-SHAREENA: We actually have multiple channels for selling our tickets, we sell our tickets via hotel concierges, via third parties like booking.com etc. and we have on the street sales.
+SHAREENA: We actually have multiple channels for selling our tickets, we sell our tickets via hotel concierges, via third parties like booking.com, etc. and we have on the street sales.
 People tend to buy our tickets spontaneously when they come into the hotel or when we are on the street, so I can’t really say that we have a high percentage of loyal customers because it is whoever is selling.
-Obviously we have the opportunity to sell because we have got a strong brand but we believe when people have had great customer service from us and a great touring experience they want to go back on another tour in another city and that way we keep them on board by giving them great offers etc. via our CRM.
-We have newsletters where they get special discounts and we always have 10 per cent online booking discounts compared to street sales and when they sign up to our loyalty newsletter they get fare discounts.
+Obviously, we have the opportunity to sell because we have got a strong brand but we believe when people have had great customer service from us and a great touring experience they want to go back on another tour in another city, and that way we keep them onboard by giving them great offers, etc. via our CRM.
+We have newsletters where they get special discounts and we always have 10 percent online booking discounts compared to street sales and when they sign up for our loyalty newsletter they get fare discounts.

 IWA: How do you deal with sustainability?
 I am talking about health.
 I know that all over the world in the tourism industry, it has become a very big issue for people to look at health and all of that.
 As an organization do you have a corporate plan to deal with the health concerns of your clients?